zchking/docs/pages/katalon-studio/tutorials/git_integration_introduction.md

 *   Git supports working offline
     *   Being to work offline makes your team more fail-safe.
 Each member can perform everything on his/her computer, independent from possible infrastructure downtime.
 *   Never losing data ever again
-    *   As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on his/her machine, including the project’s complete change history.
+    *   As daily work can be committed to the remote Git server, every team member working on a project has a full-fledged copy on his/her machine, including the project's complete change history.
-    *   If any backup breaks down: just restore it using any team member’s local repository or Git repository.
+    *   If any backup breaks down: just restore it using any team member's local repository or Git repository.

-With Git, a repository can be shared to multiple members in a team to help to improve the team’s collaboration and productivity.
+With Git, a repository can be shared to multiple members in a team to help to improve the team's collaboration and productivity.

 Katalon Studio integration with Git introduction
 ------------------------------------------------